nawalrabia/DevOps-Engineer-portfolio/labs/lab07-Configure Pipelines as Code with YAML/README.md

 ## 📌 Overview

-This project demonstrates how to implement a complete **CI/CD pipeline using YAML in Azure DevOps**.
+This lab demonstrates how to implement a complete **CI/CD pipeline using YAML in Azure DevOps**.

 The pipeline:
 - Builds a .NET application